chengr4/my-algorithms/prefix_postfix_sum.md

 2. It is repeated many times
 3. We only care about the result rather than the intermediate state

+- Sometimes, we can do bi-direction and add the difference to the start and end of the range

 ## Classic Problems

 - 航班預訂統計